It's simple, really.

 At its core, your homepage needs to answer a single question: why should I hire your company?

 Forget about the many nuances of homepage design.

-We'll get into those in the course of this guide.
-But if your homepage can't answer that question, you're losing out.
+We'll get into those over the course of this guide.
+But if your homepage can't answer that question, you're losing out with a bad design.

 You only have about 5 seconds to convince your audience that you're the right business for their needs.
 Meanwhile, your homepage accounts for 50% of all of your web visitors.
 You have to get this piece of the puzzle right.

 That's what we're here for.
 In this guide, you'll learn how to write and design a homepage focused on your audience, achieving the singular goal of answering the above question.

 Chapter 1: 13 Amazing Homepage Examples For Your Inspiration

 Chapter 3: The 7 Key Ingredients of a Great Homepage